garfix/nli-go/doc/manual/knowledge-engineer/function-reference/grammar.md

 An intent function has no effect; it always succeeds.

-## Quant foreach
+## Do

-Find all entities specified by a `quant` (minimally), assign each of them in turn to a variable and execute `Scope`.
+Finds the entities specified by a `quant`, assign each of them in turn to a variable and execute `Scope`.

-Fails as soon as a scope returns no results.
+Does not continue to find entities after the quantifier has succeeded.
+Fails if the number of entities that pass `Scope` is **less than** the same as specified by the quantifier of `Quant`.

-    go:quant_foreach(Quant ..., Scope)
+    go:do(Quant ..., Scope)

 * `Quant`: a quant
 * `Scope`: a relation set

 Check [quantification](quantification.md) for more information.

-## Quant check
+## Check

-Find all entities specified by `Quants`, check if the number of entities that pass `Scope` is the same as specified by the quantifier of `Quant`.
+Find all entities specified by `Quant`.

+Fails if the number of entities that pass `Scope` is not the same as specified by the quantifier of `Quant`.

-    go:quant_check(Quants, Scope)
+    go:check(Quant, Scope)

-* `Quants`: one or more quants
+* `Quant`: a quant
 * `Scope`: a relation set

 Check [quantification](quantification.md) for more information.